 Once you walk into the Kempton racecourse, you find a myriad of betting shops set up by various reputable bookmakers.
 Betting in these shops is quite straightforward.
 You just need to walk in and tell the agent which horse you want to place a bet on, the race time, and the amount you want to stake.
 Once you pay, you just need to keep your ticket safe and wait for the results as you might be a winner.

-Online betting sites
+Online horse racing betting sites

-If you prefer to bet online, you can find horse racing betting markets from the Kempton racecourse.
+If you prefer to bet online, you can find horse race betting markets from the Kempton racecourse.
 Most online bookmakers feature the major events from this racecourse.
 Look for a reputable betting site, confirm that they provide the markets that you are interested in, sign up or sign in, deposit funds, and start betting.

 How to get to the Kempton racecourse

-You can get to the Kempton racecourse in several ways.
+You can get to the racecourse in several ways.
 It all depends on the mode of transport you prefer.
 Here are some of the options available to racegoers.

 Kempton is 16 miles from London.
 If you prefer to drive, you can easily find your way to the racecourse.
 The course sits on the A308.
 It is between Sunbury and Hampton Court on the Thames.
-When you get to junction 1, you will only need to drive for one mile off the M3 through junction 12 of the M25.
+When you get to Junction 1, you will only need to drive for one mile off the M3 through Junction 12 of the M25.

 You can catch a train from London to Kempton Park.
 The train station is conveniently located 200 yards from central London.
 From London Waterloo, it will only take you 45 minutes to reach your destination.